nsg21/PasswordRunes/60/README.md

 ## SVG pattern

-In the following drawing rune faces are paird with their canonical partner [PasswordTiles60.svg](PasswordTiles60.svg)
+In the following drawing rune faces are paired with their canonical partner [PasswordTiles60.svg](PasswordTiles60.svg)